DFE-Digital/service-security-posture-hardening/TA_SSPHP/README.md

-This is the Splunk TA
+This is the Splunk TA to be installed on the heavy forwarder